 A: What an overwhelming and exhausting experience it is to bring a child into this world!
 And for you, that experience wasn’t just nine months.
 For you, that experience was years of waiting and hoping and praying and treatments and medications and doctors and doctor visits.
-That makes me tired just listing all that went into the pregnancy and delivery.
-And now here you are, a few weeks postpartum, and all of that exhaustion, physical and emotional, is settling in.
+It makes me tired just listing all that went into your pregnancy and delivery.
+And now, here you are, a few weeks postpartum, and all of that exhaustion—physical and emotional—is settling in.
 And let me guess—sleep is a rare and treasured commodity as well.
-Let’s talk about some of the normal thoughts and experiences, some that fall in the yellow zone of thinking, and some in the red zone - of heightened concern.
+Let’s talk about some of the normal thoughts and experiences, some that fall in the yellow zone of thinking, and some that are in the red zone of heightened concern.

-Women can experience the normal “baby blues” that feels like a really bad case of PMS; more tearful, hormonal, or irritable.
-That should clear by two weeks postpartum.
+Women can experience the normal “baby blues” which feel like a really bad case of PMS; more tearful, hormonal, or irritable.
+This should clear up by two weeks postpartum.
 After 2 weeks, if symptoms persist, it’s no longer baby blues, and a woman would benefit from additional support from friends, family or a professional.
-A part of a spectrum of disorders called PMADs, Perinatal Mood and Anxiety Disorder, affecting at least 1 in 7 women is too often missed by medical providers and family members.
+A part of a spectrum of disorders called PMADs, Perinatal Mood and Anxiety Disorder, affecting at least 1 in 5-7 women, is too often missed by medical providers and family members.
 We are not asking the right questions.
-For women, this can look like a significant case of anxiety and for others depressive symptoms that include a hopelessness, frequent crying, and even thoughts of suicide when symptoms are severe.
+For some women, this can look like a significant case of anxiety, and for others, depressive symptoms, which include hopelessness, frequent crying, and even thoughts of suicide when symptoms are severe.

 But that yellow zone is a pretty scary and uncomfortable place for a new mom to be.
 Your body has been through a herculean feat, everything aches, and you may feel most vulnerable to the opinions and advice of others, sad or disappointed at the way the birth turned out, or have old insecurities surface with the new child in your care.
 The extensive caregiving needs can be isolating and lonely and frightening.

 But Momma, you are not alone!
 We hear your struggle, and with help, this will get better.
-Some women will benefit from therapy, and others may need medication to support them to a healthier and more comfortable state of mind.
-The first step, really the hardest step, is the asking.
+Some women will benefit from therapy, and others may need medication to support them and get them to a healthier and more comfortable state of mind.
+The first step—really, the hardest step—is the asking.
 Reach out to a trusted friend, your husband, your mother, and share your struggle.
 Don’t stop asking until you find the right therapist or physician to partner with you in health.

-Because being a new mom is really hard, and exhausting and overwhelming.
+Because being a new mom is really hard, and exhausting, and overwhelming.
 And you are not alone, and with help, it gets better.
-Oh yes, and Mazal Tov!
+Oh yes, and Mazel Tov!